10 Tips for Applying for Small Business Loans

 As you compare, pay special attention to these key terms:

-- Interest rates and potential for variation
+- Interest rates and the potential for fluctuations

 - Loan origination fees